MicrosoftDocs/entra-docs/docs/identity/saas-apps/maverics-identity-orchestrator-saml-connector-tutorial.md

 * An Entra ID subscription.
 If you don't have a subscription, you can get a [free account](https://azure.microsoft.com/free/).
 * A Maverics Identity Orchestrator Platform account.
 Sign up at [maverics.strata.io](https://maverics.strata.io).
 * At least one application that uses header based authentication.
-In our examples, we  are working against an application called Sonar hosted at https://app.sonarsystems.com, and an application called Connectulum hosted at https://app.connectulum.com.
+In our examples, we will be working against an application called Sonar that will be reachable at `https://localhost:8443`.
 ## Step 1: Setting up the Maverics Orchestrator

 After signed up for a Maverics account at [maverics.strata.io](https://maverics.strata.io), use our Learning Center tutorial titled [**Getting Started: Evaluation Environment**](https://maverics.strata.io/learn/redirect?context=environments-create-evaluation).
 This tutorial takes you through the step-by-step process of creating an evaluation environment, downloading an orchestrator, and installing the orchestrator on your machine.